morgenliao/tongue/StoryBoard/SB_0102_lesson02.md

 S: Cake.
 T: Do you like cakes?
 S: ....
-T: Look, here are many cake.
+T: Look, here are many cakes.

+<按键01>

 T: And I also want to introduce a new friend to you.
 Guess, who will I introduce to you, a boy, or a girl?
 S: Boy/Girl
 T: Ah, she is a little girl, let’s go and see her.